TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 #### VI.
 SURVEY OF EXISTING RESOURCES

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Existing solutions to this problem could be but are not limited to, autonomous UAVs (Unmanned Aerial Vehicle), Tethered drones, and High-Altitude Loitering Relay (HAPS or Balloon-Based).
-Although these may be tangible and solve the overarching goal, something that directly meets all the specifications as this CirceBot does not exist.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Existing solutions to this problem could be but are not limited to, autonomous UAVs (Unmanned Aerial Vehicle), Tethered drones, and High-Altitude Loitering Relay (HAPS or Balloon-Based), yet none fully meet the CirceBot’s specifications.
-One approach involves using tethered drones such as the Orion Heavy Lift (HL).
-This system is designed to support variable height antennas, enabling the establishment and extension of secure mobile networks.
-By maintaining a stable high-altitude position, the Orion HL acts as a relay, bridging the communications gap between the centralized Command and Control (C2) and the asset located in a contested environment.
-Its capability to carry payloads of up to 4 kg at an operational altitude of around 90 meters for up to 50 hours makes it a viable short-term solution for rapid deployment scenarios[3].
-While effective as a temporary communications relay, these drones are primarily engineered for maintaining an aerial communication node rather than physically deploying cable.
-Additionally, their operational duration and autonomy are limited to short-term scenarios, making them unsuitable for sustained, dynamic cable deployment in contested environments.
+For instance, tethered drones like the Orion Heavy Lift support variable-height antennas to extend secure mobile networks by relaying communications between centralized command and contested assets.
+Although capable of carrying a 4 kg payload at about 90 meters for up to 50 hours [3], they are built for aerial relaying rather than continuous cable deployment.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although this is a short-term solution, high-altitude balloons pose another longer-lasting option.
-These balloon-borne relayscan function as beyond-line-of-sight (BLoS) communication nodes, providing connectivity in environments where satellite communications might be compromised or insufficient.
-A helium-filled latex weather balloon, for example, can ascend to altitudes of up to 100,000 feet.
-At such elevations, the balloon operates well above weather systems and typical air traffic, offering an extensive coverage footprint that can exceed 600 miles in diameter.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;High-altitude balloons offer a longer-lasting alternative as beyond-line-of-sight communication nodes when satellite links fall short.
+A helium-filled weather balloon can ascend to 100,000 feet and cover over 600 miles in diameter.
 Although these balloons offer impressive coverage and affordability, they are not designed for precise, on-demand cable deployment.
 Their operation is heavily influenced by weather conditions, and they lack the capability to navigate rugged, GPS-denied terrain [4].

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another alternative option
-could be unmanned aerial vehicles (UAVs).
-The BOREY 20 Fixed-Wing UAV, which flies a preplanned route to deploy a lightweight and durable Ethernet cable.
-This system employs advanced navigation techniques, such as mapping LiDAR or visual-based navigation, to ensure precise positioning along the route[5].
-While these UAVs offer the physical mechanism for deploying cable, they typically rely on preprogrammed flight paths and GPS navigation, which are problematic in contested or GPS-denied environments.
-Moreover, their cable management systems are often not tailored for the precise handling and tension control necessary to meet Ethernet cable installation guidelines.
-This can lead to issues such as tangling, improper strain relief, or misalignment, which our project specifically aims to overcome with a dedicated, hardwired approach.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unmanned aerial vehicles, like the BOREY 20 Fixed-Wing UAV, can deploy lightweight Ethernet cables using advanced navigation methods such as LiDAR.
+Nevertheless, their dependence on preprogrammed flight paths and GPS, along with imprecise cable management, creates challenges for proper Ethernet installation.
+This project addresses these issues through a dedicated, hardwired approach.
 ___
 #### VII.
 MEASURES OF SUCCESS